16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus_Documentation.md

 - ModifyMath: a string of math that contains x and y, like (as some examples) ``"x+y"`` or ``sin(x)*cos(y)/y*log(x)``

-loads a new shader to do math with for when preparing to use DispatchVecBasicFloat --> YOU MUST CALL THIS AT-LEAST ONCE BEFORE DISPATCHING TO GET A USABLE RESULT
+loads a new shader to do math with for when preparing to use DispatchVecBasicFloat --> YOU MUST CALL THIS AT-LEAST ONCE BEFORE DISPATCHING TO GET A USABLE RESULT.
+If you need help with usable mathimatical symbols and functions, you can ask, or look at the functions inside the HLSL math function library

 ---
 ```